scrapinghub/shub/docs/custom-images-contract.rst

 .. warning::

-    There could be some other fields but it's for internal use only and not a part of the contract.
+    ``SHUB_JOB_DATA`` may contain other undocumented fields.
+They are for the platform's internal use and are not part of the contract, i.e. they can appear or be removed anytime.

 SHUB_SETTINGS